 All websites collect information about their visitors in different ways.

-- Name and email addresses submitted by user by using a contact form.
+- Name and email addresses submitted by a user through a contact form

 For more details, you may read our ultimate guide on GDPR and understand its impact on your WordPress site.

 - Information you collect about users visiting your website.

 - Methods used to collect information, e.g., cookies and web beacons, sign-ups, registration, comment forms, and more.

 - Mention all third-party advertisers collecting user information on your website, like Google AdSense.

 - How users can block cookies and opt-out of third-party advertisements.

 - Your contact information so that users can reach out if they have questions.

 If you’d prefer written instructions, then just keep reading.